 In the Orderly scenario there are steady and constant changes to technology, policy, and behaviour to support the transition to a low carbon global economy - including increasing carbon prices.
-The long-term chronic impacts from historic greenhouse gas emissions ("GHG Emissions") occur nonetheless, but the coordinated and timely action succeeds in preventing the worst.
+The long-term chronic impacts from historic GHG Emissions occur nonetheless, but the coordinated and timely action succeeds in preventing the worst.